oh4real/jenkins-radiator-vue/README.md

 npm test
 ```

-## For Vhosting in Production
+## Vhosting Proxy to Jenkins
-#### Add the following Apache reverse-proxy vhost config entry to your Apache server (or similar for NGINX):
+#### Add something like the following Apache reverse-proxy vhost config entry to your Apache server (or similar for NGINX):

+Simple rewrite rule:

 ```
 <VirtualHost *:80>
 	...
 	DocumentRoot "/PATH/TO/jenkins-radiator-vue/dist"
 	ServerName jenkins-radiator
+	DirectoryIndex index.html
 	...
 	<Directory />
 		RewriteEngine On